janwilmake/basedpeople/search-task.md

 - Social media posts (Tweets, Facebook posts, etc)
 - News written about this person by third parties

 Provide a full list of appearances.
-Start with the more recent ones and work your way down to the earlier periods.